Choosing between a hair supplement or an over-the-counter product can be hard, and knowing the difference requires a lot of research.

 But have you ever considered that these two products are often pretty similar?

-Hairtamin and Biotin are both biotin-based products that are meant to promote hair growth, and they are both available at drugstores.
+Hairtamin vs Biotin are both biotin-based products that are meant to promote hair growth, and they are both available at drugstores.

 However, they have a lot of differences.

 When you first open a bottle of Hairtamin, you will get a pleasant citrus scent, as well as some of the best quality ingredients available on the market today.

 Before and after photos may have you curious or doubtful about the effectiveness of supplements for you; so here is a Hairtamin vs Biotin review to help you find out how viable they are from someone who’s used them!

 When it comes to people who have no trouble trying out all various styles and lengths of hair, look no further – I love playing around with my tresses.

 Unfortunately, too much braiding, curling, coloring, and twisting of your hair has its effects.

 Dietary supplements are a great way to get what you’re missing from your meals.

 Hair vitamins specifically, offer nutrients that can directly impact the state of your tresses from the inside.
 Sometimes, shampoos, oils, and masks aren’t enough to give you the growth and thickness you crave.

 Take the natural hair journey with us as we review the top natural hair supplements on the market today.